Daya-Dee/Daya-Dee/README.md

 - 👋 Hi, I’m @Daya-Dee
 - 👀 I’m interested in game design
 - 🌱 I’m in my senior year of high school
-- 💞️ I’m learning python
+- 💞️ I’m learning Python, Kotlin, and Java
 - 📫 How to reach me --> dayanamartg@gmail.com

 <!---